Prajwal-Nagaraj/Everything-AI/LLM-apps/Text-to-Video/README.md

-In this folder I will be showcasing an open source video model specifically trained to produce GIFs from the text.
+In this notebook, I will be exploring an open source model that was recently launched on Huggingface and is specifically built for video generation via prompting.
+More information about this models can be found [here]([URL](https://github.com/huggingface/diffusers/releases/tag/v0.30.0))